-39 there is a place in the appendices for the comments the District provides to BWSR.
-She 40 said BWSR would appreciate receiving a comment letter from the District.
-41 Ms. Mocol-Johnson said BWSR has four recommendations for the District.
-Manager 42 Crafton asked if the District is required to address the recommendations.
-Ms. Mocol-43 Johnson said action items are required, but the District has no action items.
-She said after 44 a two- to three-year period, BWSR will come back to the District to see what it has 45 accomplished based on the recommendations BWSR provided.
-She explained BWSR 46 will check to see if the District has done what BWSR recommended and that information 47 will go into BWSR's legislative report.
-48 Ms. Mocol-Johnson went into a more detailed review of the draft report.
-She described 49 the four parts of the organizational assessment, including: 50 Part 1: Evaluation of the progress made by water management entities toward goals 51 stated in their approved and adopted local water management plans.
-52 Part 2: Review of the entities' adherence to Level I and Level II standards as directed by 53 statutes, policies, and guidelines via a performance standards certification checklist.
-54 Part 3: Board member and staff surveys as well as partner surveys to assess internal and 55 external perceptions of performance, communication, partnerships, and delivery of 56 conservation programs and customer service.
-57 Part 4: Wetlands Conservation Act (WCA) spot check to evaluate WCA program 58 performance and delivery.
-59 Ms. Mocol-Johnson commended the District for showing strong investment in staff and 60 61 programs, as is apparent in the District's community engagement efforts and monitoring 62 program.
-She described a few of the commendations about the District meeting basic 63 performance standards.
-She highlighted that the District completes the required annual 64 reports, maintains an updated water management plan, and keeps a dedicated website up 65 to date on projects and programs.
-Ms. Mocol-Johnson said the District's new website is really good and congratulated the District on the nice work done on the new website.
-66 67 Ms. Mocol-Johnson shared the commendations about some of the high-performance 68 standards the District is meetings, such as monitoring hydrologic trends and maintaining 69 cooperative partnerships.
-70 Ms. Mocol-Johnson said regarding the assessment's Part 1, evaluating progress made 71 toward the goals in the District's Plan, the District is accomplishing the 65 ongoing items 72 the District identified in its plan.
-She said the context of the language of how the action 73 item is written in the Plan identifies these items as ongoing action items.
-She commented 74 the District is accomplishing a lot of work and a lot of the District's work is ongoing with 75 those 65 action items.
+38 there is a place in the appendices for the comments the District provides to BWSR.
+She 39 said BWSR would appreciate receiving a comment letter from the District.
+40 Ms. Mocol-Johnson said BWSR has four recommendations for the District.
+Manager 41 Crafton asked if the District is required to address the recommendations.
+Ms. Mocol-42 Johnson said action items are required, but the District has no action items.
+She said after 43 a two- to three-year period, BWSR will come back to the District to see what it has 44 accomplished based on the recommendations BWSR provided.
+She explained BWSR 45 will check to see if the District has done what BWSR recommended and that information 46 will go into BWSR's legislative report.
+47 Ms. Mocol-Johnson went into a more detailed review of the draft report.
+She described 48 the four parts of the organizational assessment, including: 49 Part 1: Evaluation of the progress made by water management entities toward goals 50 stated in their approved and adopted local water management plans.
+51 Part 2: Review of the entities' adherence to Level I and Level II standards as directed by 52 statutes, policies, and guidelines via a performance standards certification checklist.
+53 Part 3: Board member and staff surveys as well as partner surveys to assess internal and 54 external perceptions of performance, communication, partnerships, and delivery of 55 conservation programs and customer service.
+Part 4: Wetlands Conservation Act (WCA) spot check to evaluate WCA program 56 57 performance and delivery.
+58 59 Ms. Mocol-Johnson commended the District for showing strong investment in staff and 60 programs, as is apparent in the District's community engagement efforts and monitoring 61 program.
+She described a few of the commendations about the District meeting basic 62 performance standards.
+She highlighted that the District completes the required annual 63 reports, maintains an updated water management plan, and keeps a dedicated website up 64 to date on projects and programs.
+Ms. Mocol-Johnson said the District's new website is 65 really good and congratulated the District on the nice work done on the new website.
+66 Ms. Mocol-Johnson shared the commendations about some of the high-performance 67 standards the District is meeting, such as monitoring hydrologic trends and maintaining 68 cooperative partnerships.
+69 Ms. Mocol-Johnson said regarding the assessment's Part 1, evaluating progress made 70 toward the goals in the District's Plan, the District is accomplishing the 65 ongoing items 71 the District identified in its plan.
+She said the context of the language of how the action 72 item is written in the Plan identifies these items as ongoing action items.
+She commented 73 the District is accomplishing a lot of work and a lot of the District's work is ongoing with 74 those 65 action items.